 COVID-19 ADVICE UPDATE

 We encourage Churches to maintain their COVID safety plan and ensure safe hygiene practices are in place.
 Now is not the time to become complacent.
-While we are fortunate in WA, there is the chance of a second wave at some point.
-Churches should remain vigilant and be prepared for the possibility of moving to online services again.
+While we are fortunate in WA, Churches should remain vigilant.

 UPDATE – PHASE 4 RESTRICTIONS

 On the advice of the Chief Health Officer, the WA Government will modify and extend Phase 4 of the COVID-19 roadmap but will now allow exemptions to the 2 square metre rule at selected venues that primarily hold seated events.